A Scalable Formal Verification Methodology for Data-Oblivious Hardware: Experiments

 When running Ibex in DIT mode, data-oblivious memory accesses require special measures, such as the integration of the core with a data-oblivious memory sub-system.
 For example, an oblivious RAM controller~\cite{2015-FletcherRen.etal} makes any memory access pattern computationally indistinguishable from any other access pattern of the same length.
 However, our experiments with UPEC-DIT reveal that even with such strong countermeasures in place, Ibex still suffers from a side channel in the case of memory accesses that are misaligned.
 This is because the core creates a different number of memory requests for aligned and misaligned accesses.
 We reported this issue to the lowRISC team and suggested to disable the misaligned access feature for DIT mode.
 With this fix, the HW would remain secure even in case that a faulty/malicious SW introduces a misaligned access.
 The lowRISC team refined the documentation and will consider the proposed fix for future updates of the core.

 The \textit{SCARV}~\cite{web-scarv} is a 5-stage single-issue in-order CPU core, implementing the \RISCV{} RV32IMC instruction sets.
 We prove that most instructions do not leak information through timing by running UPEC-DIT on the core.
 Taken branches, however, use additional cycles due to a pipeline flush.
-Memory accesses can cause exceptions if they are misaligned.
-Furthermore, any loads and stores to a specific address region are interpreted as memory-mapped I/O accesses which do not issue a memory request.
-This can be used to set a \ac{sw} interrupt timer depending on the store value, thus creating data-dependent timing. \textit{CVA6}~\cite{2019-ZarubaBenini}, also known as \textit{Ariane}, is a 6-stage, single-issue 64-bit CPU.
-Having almost 700\,k state bits, the design itself already pushes the limits of formal property checkers.
+Memory access instructions cause exceptions if their addresses are misaligned.
+To our surprise, however, not only the address but also the \textit{value} of a store instruction can cause data-dependent behavior.
+The reason for this is that loads and stores to a particular address region are interpreted as memory-mapped I/O accesses and do not issue a memory request.
+This can be used to set a \ac{sw} interrupt timer depending on the store value.
+As a result, the timing of such an interrupt is directly correlated to the data of the store instruction.

+\textit{CVA6}~\cite{2019-ZarubaBenini}, also known as \textit{Ariane}, Having almost 700\,k state bits, the design itself already pushes the limits of formal property checkers.
 To make things worse, a straightforward 2-safety circuit model would have twice as many state bits.
 Fortunately, UPEC-DIT allows for \textit{sound} black-boxing to cope with complexity issues~(cf.~Sec.~\ref{subsec:black-boxing}).
 Black-boxing reduces the computational model to~24\,k state bits.
 For load and store instructions, a couple of exception scenarios showed up: Access faults (PMP), misaligned addresses or page faults.
 Besides a data-dependent division and timing variations by mispredicted branches UPEC-DIT also found an interesting case in which a load can be delayed.
 In order to prevent RAW hazards, whenever a load is issued, the store buffer is checked for any outstanding stores to the same offset.
 If any exist, the load is, conservatively, stalled until the stores have been committed.
 However, this can cause a timing delay in case of a matching offset, even if both memory accesses go to different addresses.